xforty/veewee-templates/README.md

 veewee-templates
 ================

-Repository for veewee templates for a VirtualBox and Vagrant environment.
+Repository of veewee templates to build base boxes for a VirtualBox and Vagrant environment.
+This project also includes simplified instructions for building a base box and making it available for use with Vagrant.

 ### Install Required Software ###